tearflake/sexpression/README.md

 ## javascript API access

-*Sexpression* may expose its functionality through javascript API, both in Node.js and browser.
+*Sexpression* may bring its functionality through javascript API, both in Node.js and browser.

 To access the API from Node.js, install it by: `npm i @tearflake/sexpression`, and include the following line in your code: